markandre13/makehuman.js/README.md

 * data/target/ contains 1258 [morph targets](https://en.wikipedia.org/wiki/Morph_target_animation),
   which can deform the base mesh's shape, gender, age and ethnicity
 * data/modifiers/ bundles those morph targets into 249 more user friendly **modifiers**
-* not in makehuman.js yet: there is a set of alternative meshes

 #### Code
 ```js